ricardovaltierra/kilometers-per-truck/README.md

 As a user once you registered are able to do the following:

-- Register multiple travels you've made (Per service)
+- Register multiple travels you've made (Per service).
-  * Specify the package to deliver
+  * Specify the package to deliver.
-  * The kilometers traveled
+  * The kilometers traveled.
-  * The destiny (City) if it's an official travel
+  * The destiny (City) if it's an official travel.
-- See all the travels you've made in your profile
+- See all the travels you've made in your profile.
-  * View the official & unofficial travels separately (Unofficial does not have a destiny)
+  * View the official & unofficial travels separately (Unofficial does not have a destiny).
-- View available cities for destiny and register a new one if required
+- View available cities for destiny and register a new one if required.

 ## How it Works